 2.04 Dialing digit 0 (ZK OPTION) selects the ground path FEMF and loop FEMF tests.
-Wire spring relays are used for the logic sequence that connects the electronic detector to the loop conductors at the proper times to determine if.
-FEMFs exceeding the +3.0 volt (+6 volts with option YT) are present.
+Wire spring relays are used for the logic sequence that connects the electronic detector to the loop conductors at the proper times to determined if FEMFs exceeding the +3.0 volt limit are present.
 The sequence is as follows:

-(a) Check for a coin in the hopper.
+(a) Check for coin in the hopper.

-(b) If a coin is present, connect the detector between tip and ground for 2.5 seconds.
+(b) If coin is present, connect the detector between tip and ground for 2.5 seconds.
 (RT, GRT, FEMF relays operated.)
-If ground FEMF exceeds +3.0 or +6 with option YT Vdc, ANS-1 operates.
+If ground FEMF exceeds ± 3.0 Vdc, ANS-1 operates.

-(c) Return the coin (RC operated).
-If the coin does not return, the circuit will lock up and disconnect in 60 seconds.

-- (d) Answer sequence for ground FEMF test results: - (1) FEMF within limits three beeps - (2) FEMF out of limits one beep - (e) Request hang-up with hang-up tone (relays ADS and SUPV operated).
+- (c) Return coin (RC operated).
+If coin does not return, circuit will lock up and disconnect in 60 seconds. - (d) Answer sequence for ground FEMF test results. - (1) FEMF within limits three beeps - (2) FEMF out of limits one beep - (e) Request hang-up with hang-up tone (relays ADS and SUPV operated)

-(f) After the handset hang-up, connect the threshold detector between tip and ground for 2.5 seconds.
+(f) After handset hang-up, connect threshold detector between tip and ground for 2.5 seconds.
 (Relays LLT, AUX-3 and LFP operated.)
-AUX5 operates for about 60 ms to discharge the loop capacitance.
+AUX5 operates for about 60 msec to discharge the loop capacitance.
 Then connect the threshold detector between ring and ground and connect tip to ground for 2.0 seconds.
 (Relays TMR-2, and ELT operated and TMR-1 operates at end of 2.0 seconds)

-(g) Loop FEMF answer sequence with coded ringing while the handset is on-hook or coded beeps when the handset is lifted.
+(g) Loop FEMF answer sequence with coded ringing while handset is on-hook or coded beeps when handset is lifted.
 (Relays LFP, ELT, and AUX-3 operated.)
-ANS-2 operates if the test failed.
+ANS-2 operates if test failed.
 Answers are as follows: